 Skip to Content

-Title IX Frequently Asked Questions
+Title IX Basics

 How do I report a Title IX incident?

-Access the Sinclair Community College Title IX page from here, and click the big red button that says “SUBMIT A TITLE IX REPORT” This button is on every page of Title IX content.
+Submit a report using this form.
 A complaint or report can be made in person, by mail, by telephone, or by electronic mail, using the contact information listed on Sinclair’s website.
 A complaint or report can be made at any time, including during non-business days or hours.

 Who can report a Title IX incident?